Walking to Running: An 8-Week 5K Training Plan

 Practice Good Running Form

-I can remember when I was a kid my mother would always say, “Sit up straight!” as I slouched at the table.
-I never understood why until I started to have back pain in my thirties.
-As I started running, the pain would come back.
-Until I realized that my running form was really bad…
+I can remember when I was a kid, my mother would always say, “Sit up straight!” as I slouched at the table.
+I never understood why until I started having back pain in my thirties.
+As I started running, the pain would come back—until I realized that my running form was really bad.

-In addition to stretching, it is one of the great ways to avoid joint pain, remove over-striding, and make you a better runner.
-Here is a very simple-to-follow graphic (see attached) that gives you guidance on what a good running form should look like.
+In addition to stretching, it is one of the great ways to avoid joint pain, prevent overstriding, and improve running form.
+Here is a very simple-to-follow graphic (see attached) that gives you guidance on what good running form should look like.

 Courtesy Racingstripespapish.blogspot.com